 If USCIS denied your application but you believe that you are eligible for the benefit you applied for, you can speak with an attorney about appealing the denial of your request or seeing if you have other immigration options.
-You can get your immigration questions answered by an independent attorney for $24/month with our Ask an Attorney program.

 What Should I Do if My USCIS Case Status Says “Case Denied” for My Form I-539 Green Card Case?